intershop/intershop-pwa/docs/guides/migrations.md

 ## 3.1 to 3.2

-A styling adaption was made to the application shell to expand it to the full page height so the footer now always stays at the bottom.
+A styling adaption was made to the application shell to expand it to the full page height, so the footer now always stays at the bottom.
 Together with that an inline style of the `main-container` was moved to the global styling definition.

 Formly has been upgraded from version 5 to 6.